sitiny/mr-to-pct/README.md

 The rationale and principle are described in detail in the following paper.

->    Siti N. Yaakub, Tristan A. White, Eric Kerfoot, Lennart Verhagen, Alexander Hammers, Elsa F. Fouragnan,
->    "Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation: an open-source tool".
-Brain Stimulation, 2023. https://doi.org/10.1016/j.brs.2023.01.838
+>    Yaakub, S. N., White, T. A., Kerfoot, E., Verhagen, L., Hammers, A., & Fouragnan, E. F. (2023).
+Pseudo-CTs from T1-weighted MRI for planning of low-intensity transcranial focused ultrasound neuromodulation: an open-source tool.
+Brain Stimulation, 16(1), p75-78. https://doi.org/10.1016/j.brs.2023.01.838

 If you use our MR to pCT method in your own work, please acknowledge us by citing the above paper and the repository [![DOI](https://zenodo.org/badge/463507314.svg)](https://zenodo.org/badge/latestdoi/463507314)